pamelayin/Portfolio/Minesweeper/README.md

 # CS325 HW6 Portfolio Project
-In this homework, minesweeper game is created and played by the user.
+Minesweeper game is created and played by the user.

 ## Language
 C++ using C++11 standards on OSU flip server